inmanta/inmanta-core/docs/reference/compatibility.rst

 .. only:: iso

-    The table below shows the set of Inmanta modules that come along with version |version_major| of the Inmanta Service Orchestrator and their respective version.
+    The table below shows the set of Inmanta modules that come along with version |version_major| of the Inmanta Service Orchestrator and constraints on their respective version (if any).

 .. only:: oss

     The table below shows the set of Inmanta modules that come along with this Inmanta OSS version |release|
-    and their respective version.
+    and constraints on their respective version (if any).

 .. datatemplate:json:: /reference/compatibility.json
    :template: module_sets.tmpl